 Calculation Formulas

-This page provides Excel and Python formulas for calculating key values at any given year in the Holistic Universe Model.
-Sections 1β6 include Excel formulas (single input: YEAR).
-Section 7 (planetary precession fluctuation) uses Python only.
+This page provides formulas for calculating key values at any given year in the Holistic Universe Model.
+Sections 1β6 include Excel-compatible formulas (single input: YEAR).
+Section 7 (planetary precession) uses Python due to the 429-term complexity.

 These formulas are derived from measurements.
 Every formula on this page was derived from values measured directly in the 3D SimulationΒ β not the other way around.
 The simulation produces raw data (year lengths, day lengths, precession periods, orbital parameters) using objective measurement functions; the analytical formulas here were then derived to reproduce that data.
 See Analysis & Export Tools for how measurements are taken.